 Typical Acupuncture Treatment

-My acupuncture sessions consists of 2 rounds of needles.
-Patients receive a treatments while supine (face up) and a treatment while prone (face down).
-Your private room acupuncture sessions last about 1- 1.25 hours.
-In addition other therapies are often employed to support the acupuncture sessions for better outcomes:
+Your private room followup acupuncture sessions last about 30-40 minutes with needles.
+In addition other therapies may be employed to support the acupuncture sessions for better outcomes:

 - Soft tissue massage (neck, shoulders, back) if appropriate

 - Mild TENS stimulation if appropriate

 - Moxabustion if appropriate

 - Brief review of blood chemistry to uncover potential nutrition imbalances